Contemporary Sociological Theory. Warner Oland as Charlie Chan.

 It’s the opposite of downcycling, where you take items that are used and break them down to raw materials.
 Most recycling we participate in is considered downcycling.
 However, when you figure out a way to take an item that is otherwise ordinary and make into something new, different and actually nicer than the original, it is considered upcycling.
+We’ve scoured the Web to find 50 fabulous blogs that will inspire you to upcycle in great new ways.
+Ways To Upcycle Things Yourself These blogs will give you instructions for completing home upcycling projects.
+1. 2.
 Chinese New Year Cookies: Green Pea Cookies.
 Green Pea cookies was a big hit few years back during Chinese New Year but I was never at the right place to taste it.

 The history of Asians in the U.S. is the history of dreams, hard work, prejudice, discrimination, persistence, and triumph.
 As presented in the excellent PBS documentary series Ancestors in the Americas, the first Asians to come to the western hemisphere were Chinese Filipinos who settled in Mexico.
-Eventually, Filipino sailors were the first to settle in the U.S. around 1750 in what would later be Louisiana.
 The Prepared Citizen's Wasteland Survival Guide.
 Organic Gardening, Modern Homesteading, Renewable Energy, Green Homes, DIY Projects – MOTHER EARTH NEWS.